What to Bring

 Things to Leave at Home

 Due to fire and safety restrictions, some items are restricted from residence hall rooms.
-Please consult Brandeis Rights and Responsibilities for a complete list of restricted items.
-The following items are prohibited from the Brandeis Residence Halls:
+Please consult Brandeis Rights and Responsibilities for a complete list of our campus policies and our Prohibited Items page for a more extensive list of items prohibited from the Brandeis Residence Halls:

 - Halogen lamps